BillGibsonDev/BillGibsonDev/README.md

 Greetings and Welcome to my Github!

-My name is Bill Gibson aka DevGibby.
+My name is Bill Gibson.

 I make user experiences in HTML, CSS, JavaScript and React.